 About G. Peter Jemison

 G. Peter Jemison’s artwork has been shown internationally and his writings have been widely published.
 He is very active politically as an advocate for Native American rights.
-He was chairman of the Haudenosaunee standing committee on burial rules and regulations, fighting for the return of human remains and sacred objects from the antiques market to native peoples.
+He was chairman of the Haudenosaunee standing committee on burial rules and regulations, fighting for the return of human remains and sacred objects to native peoples mandated by the federal Native American Graves Protection and Repatriation Act.
 He has been a spokesperson on related topics, and has participated in numerous symposia, including an early panel discussion held at the Center in the 1980s.
 Jemison was one of the founders of the Museum of the American Indian in New York City.
 His book, The Treaty of Canandaigua 1794 has been favorably received as an important contribution to history.
 In 2001, he was guest curator and wrote a catalog essay for The Pan-American Exposition Centennial: Images of the American Indian held at the Burchfield Penney Art Center.
 The exhibition featured contemporary artists whose work explored identity, as opposed to how Indigenous people were misrepresented 100 years earlier.
 In 2021, K Art in Buffalo presented a survey of his work in the solo exhibition, Orenda: Works by G. Peter Jemison with an accompanying illustrated catalogue.

 About Charles E. Burchfield